philophilo/motion/README.md

 ### Running with make commands on a local machine

-- `make setup` Pulls the docker image `philophilo/py-tf-aws` which has terraform and AWS CLI installed.
+- `make setup` Builds the docker image `philophilo/py-tf-aws` which has terraform and AWS CLI installed.
 The command runs `docker-compose up` in detarched mode and then installs python requirements to run tests locally for the AWS lambda function.

 - `make conf` Configures both Terraform and AWS.
 It creates `/root/aws` and `terraform/terraform.tfvars` in the docker container.